EPM and Beyond Identity

 Now you can use the Beyond Identity app to authenticate to your instance of Beyond Identity.

-- Click Integrations to add PM Cloud as an OIDC client.
+- Click Integrations to add EPM as an OIDC client.

-You also need to access your PM Cloud instance.
+You also need to access your EPM instance.

 - Edit a policy and configure Identity Provider (IdP) Authentication.